ypinhsuan/tp/docs/UserGuide.md

 1. Download the latest version of Tutor's Pet [here](https://github.com/AY2021S1-CS2103T-T10-4/tp/releases).

-1. Copy the downloaded Tutor's Pet to a folder of your choosing.
-This shall be known as the home folder of your Tutor's Pet.
+1. Copy the downloaded Tutor's Pet to a folder of your choice.
+This is known as the home folder of your Tutor's Pet.

 1. Double-click the file to start the application.
 An application similar to the one below should appear in a few seconds.<br>